Plugin System

 After configure(), the gateway calls set_context() with a PluginContext reference providing access to gateway data and utilities:

-• node() - ROS 2 node pointer for subscriptions, service clients, timers, etc.
+• node() - ROS 2 node pointer for service clients, timers, and parameter access.

 • get_entity(id) - look up any entity (area, component, app, function) from the discovery cache